braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/segments.md

 ![SMS Segment Picture]({% image_buster /assets/img/sms_segment_pic.png %}){: style="border:0;"}
 ### Segment Breakdown

 The character limit for __a stand-alone SMS segment__ is 160 characters ([GSM-7](https://en.wikipedia.org/wiki/GSM_03.38) encoding) or 70 characters ([UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) encoding) based on the encoding type.
-However, most phones and networks support concatenation, offering longer form SMS messages of up to 1530 characters (GSM-7) or 670 characters (UCS-2).
+However, most phones and networks support concatenation, offering longer-form SMS messages of up to 1530 characters (GSM-7) or 670 characters (UCS-2).

 It's important to note that __as you pass the character limit of your first segment, additional characters will cause your entire message to be split and segmented based on new character limits__:
 - __GSM-7 Encoding__